a

 (3) Right to information

-a. the purposes of the processing;
+a. the purposes of processing;

 b. the categories of personal data that are processed;

-e. the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the controller or a right to object to such processing;
+e. the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the Controller or a right to object to such processing;

 f. the existence of a right of appeal to a supervisory authority;